 SECTION 1550.
-Bid procedures on procurements up to fifty thousand dollars.
+BidSmall purchase procedures on procurements up to fifty thousand dollars. ; when competitive bidding required.
+(S.C.
+Code § 11-35-1550)

-- (1) Authority.
-The following small purchase procedures may be utilized only in conducting procurements that are up to fifty thousand dollars in actual or potential value.
-Procurement requirements must not be artificially divided by governmental bodies so as to constitute a small purchase pursuant to this section. - (2) Competition and Price Reasonableness. - (a) Purchases not in excess of two thousand five hundred dollars.
-Small purchases not exceeding two thousand five hundred dollars may be accomplished without securing competitive quotations if the prices are considered reasonable.
-The purchasing office must annotate the purchase requisition: "Price is fair and reasonable" and sign.
-The purchases must be distributed equitably among qualified suppliers.
-When practical, a quotation must be solicited from other than the previous supplier before placing a repeat order.
-The administrative cost of verifying the reasonableness of the price of purchase "not in excess of" may more than offset potential savings in detecting instances of overpricing.
-Action to verify the reasonableness of the price need be taken only when the procurement officer of the governmental body suspects that the price may not be reasonable, comparison to previous price paid, or personal knowledge of the item involved. - (b) Purchases over two thousand five hundred dollars to ten thousand dollars.
-Solicitation of written quotes from a minimum of three qualified sources of supply must be made and documentation of the quotes attached to the purchase requisition for a small purchase over two thousand five hundred dollars but not in excess of ten thousand dollars.
-The award must be made to the lowest responsive and responsible sources. - (c) Purchases over ten thousand dollars up to fifty thousand dollars.
-Written solicitation of written quotes, bids, or proposals must be made for a small purchase over ten thousand dollars but not in excess of fifty thousand dollars.
-The procurement must be advertised at least once in the South Carolina Business Opportunities publication.
-A copy of the written solicitation and written quotes must be attached to the purchase requisition.
-The award must be made to the lowest responsive and responsible source or, when a request for proposal process is used, the highest ranking offeror. - (3) All competitive procurements above ten thousand dollars must be advertised at least once in the South Carolina Business Opportunities publication.
-The District may charge vendors the cost incurred for copying and mailing bid or proposal documents requested in response to a procurement.
+- (1) Authority.- The following small purchase procedures may be utilized only in conducting procurements that are up to fifty thousand dollars in actual or potential value, the amounts specified herein.
+Procurement requirements must not be artificially divided by governmental bodies so as to constitute a small purchase pursuant to this section. - (2) Competition and Price Reasonableness.

+(a) Purchases not in excess of two thousand five hundred dollars.
+No Competition.
+Small purchases not exceeding twoten thousand five hundred dollars may be accomplished without securing competitive quotations if the prices are considered reasonable. -The purchasing office must annotate the purchase requisition: ""Price is fair and reasonable?" and sign. -The purchases must be distributed equitably among qualified suppliers.-When practical, a quotation must be solicited from other than the previous supplier before placing a repeat order. -The administrative cost of verifying the reasonableness of the price of purchase ""not in excess of "" may more than offset potential savings in detecting instances of overpricing.
+Action to verify the reasonableness of the price need be taken only when the procurement officer of the governmental body suspects that the price may not be reasonable, comparison to previous price paid, or personal knowledge of the item involved.